 • Your physical address

-• The date you will arrive in New York City/the United States
+• The date you will arrive in Boston/the United States

-• The date you will depart from New York City/the United States
+• The date you will depart from Boston/the United States

-• The dates of your KOALA Study appointment at Columbia University
+• The dates of your KOALA Study appointment at BCH

 Preparing for Your KOALA Study Visit

 We recommend one or two caregivers attend the KOALA Study visit with the patient, unless a KAND patient is able to enroll in the KOALA Study independently.
-We realize it may be fun and/or more feasible to travel to New York City with siblings coming along.
-It is preferred that siblings do not attend KOALA Study visits at Columbia University.
+We realize it may be fun and/or more feasible to travel to Boston with siblings coming along.
+It is preferred that siblings do not attend KOALA Study visits at Boston Children’s Hospital.
 If one or more siblings are traveling with you, you may choose to have a caregiver stay with them (e.g. at the hotel or exploring the city).
-We have multiple families and friends of KIF1A.ORG in the NYC area.
 Please email koala@kif1a.org if you want help or ideas for traveling with your family.

 Bring anything with you that you would normally pack when visiting the doctor’s office for a lengthy appointment.
 You should plan to bring: